 5) And last, you also won’t find extensive resort activities at Disney Value Resorts like you would at the Deluxe Resorts.
 For example, Animal Kingdom Lodge offers daily cookie decorating, restaurant tours, cultural immersion experiences with cast members from Africa, and more.
 Poolside entertainment and nightly movies are all you’ll get at the Value resorts.

-I hope this post helped you know what to expect from a stay at a Value resort.
+I hope this post helped you know what to expect from a stay at a Disney Value resort.
 They are among my favorites of all Disney World resorts because of their fun atmosphere and valuable perks at an affordable price.

 If you want help deciding which resort might be the best fit for your family, I highly suggest getting a free quote from an expert Disney travel agent at Destinations in Florida.
 They can help you plan every aspect of your Disney vacation at no charge to you!

 If you have any questions about staying at a Value resort, please leave a comment below or join the discussion in the free private Facebook group for my Disney-only site, The Budget Mouse!